 - Imaging tests.
 Images of your chest or abdomen may show whether the cancer has spread to those areas.
 Imaging tests may include X-ray, computerized tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography (PET).

-Treatment options for vulvar cancer depend on the type and stage of your cancer, your overall health and your preferences.
+Treatment options for vulvar cancer depend on the type, stage and location of your cancer, as well as your overall health and your preferences.

 Operations used to treat vulvar cancer include:

 - Removing the cancer and a margin of healthy tissue (excision).
 This procedure, which may also be called a wide local excision or radical excision, involves cutting out the cancer and a small amount of normal tissue that surrounds it.
 Cutting out what doctors refer to as a margin of normal-looking tissue helps ensure that all of the cancerous cells have been removed.

 - Removing part of the vulva or the entire vulva (vulvectomy).
 Surgery to remove part of the vulva (partial vulvectomy) or the entire vulva, including the underlying tissue (radical vulvectomy), may be an option for larger cancers.
 People with larger cancers may also consider treatment that combines radiation therapy and chemotherapy to shrink the tumor before surgery, which may allow for a less extensive operation.

 - Removing a few nearby lymph nodes (sentinel node biopsy).
 To determine whether cancer has spread to the lymph nodes, the surgeon may use a procedure called sentinel node biopsy.
 This procedure identifies the lymph nodes most likely to contain cancer so they can be removed and analyzed.
 If cancer isn't found in those first lymph nodes, it's unlikely to be in any other lymph nodes.